 He offered Scrooge a warning, a chance to change his ways and avoid the same fate.
 The ghost told him he would be visited by three more ghosts, one each successive night.

 Scrooge sees himself as a child.
 There is both joy at seeing familiar places and faces he had long forgotten.
 But he also felt sorrow, that he was so alone as a child.

 He remembered the joyous people he once knew, from his sister, Little Fan, to Fezziwig his mentor.

 Then he sees himself as a young man, with a woman by his side.
 But he has changed from his former self however.
 The woman speaks of this, commenting on his pursuit of wealth over all else.

 ‘Another idol has displaced me..
 I have seen your nobler aspirations fall off one by one, until the master-passion, Gain, engrosses you…’

-If you were to meet your younger self(s) what would you say to him/her?
+It’s worth asking: If you were to meet your younger self(s) what would you say to them?